michelleyho/blog/_posts/2024-07-30-TIL-SystemDesign-Quora.md

 2. Memcache - Store frequencly accessed data for lower latency
 3. Redis - store counter info because allows in - store increment updates.

+### Long Polling Feature
+- to give clients updates on comments, upvotes/downvotes, that require frequent page updates, use long polling instead of polling.
+- Regular polling - client frequently requests server for updates, server responds to client even if have/don't have updates.
+Server is overburdened.
+- Long Polling - Client requests server for update.
+Server may not resopond for up to 60 seconds, if no updates.
+But if updates, will reply client immediately.
+-

 ### Compute Servers
 - computations needed for recommendation/ranking services.